Integrate Security Command Center with Google SecOps

 Optional.

-The mute status for the finding.
+The mute status of the finding.

 The possible values are as follows: